Generalizing Downsampling from Regular Data to Graphs: Introduction

 The concept of information coarsening is fundamental in the adaptive processing of data, as it provides a simple, yet effective, means to obtain multi-resolution representations of information at different levels of abstraction.
 In large scale problems coarsening also serves to provide computational speed-ups by solving tasks on the reduced representation, ideally with a contained loss in precision with respect to solving the original problem.

-Coarsening is key in Convolutional Neural Networks (CNNs), where pooling is often used to repeatedly subsample an image to extract visual feature detectors at increasing levels of abstraction (e.g., blobs, edges, parts, objects, etc).
-Downsampling is also popular in the adaptive processing of timeseries where, for instance, it is used in clockwork-type Recurrent Neural Networks (RNNs)~\cite{koutnik_clockwork_2014,carta_incremental_2021} to store information extracted at different frequencies and timescales.
-More recently, the Graph Convolutional Networks (GCNs) community popularized graph reduction mechanisms as a structured counterpart of the image pooling mechanism in \emph{classical} CNNs~\cite{bacciu_gentle_2020}.
+Coarsening is key in Convolutional Neural Networks~\cite[CNNs,][]{fukushima_neocognitron_1980,lecun_backpropagation_1989}, where pooling is often used to repeatedly subsample an image to extract visual feature detectors at increasing levels of abstraction (e.g., blobs, edges, parts, objects, etc).
+Downsampling is also popular in the adaptive processing of timeseries where, for instance, it is used in clockwork-type Recurrent Neural Networks~\cite{koutnik_clockwork_2014,carta_incremental_2021} to store information extracted at different frequencies and timescales.
+More recently, the Graph Convolutional Networks~\cite[GCNs,][]{micheli_neural_2009,gori_new_2005,bacciu_gentle_2020} community popularized graph reduction mechanisms as a structured counterpart of the image pooling mechanism in \emph{classical} CNNs.

-The definition of a reduction mechanism that downsamples information while preserving the distances between data points (e.g., a sample, a pixel, a timestamped observation, etc) is straightforward when working with images and timeseries.
-It can be achieved simply by picking up a data point every $k$ ones, where $k$ is a given reduction factor defining the distance between the sampled points in the original data.
+The definition of a reduction mechanism that downsamples information at regular intervals between data points (e.g., a sample, a pixel, a timestamped observation, etc) is straightforward when working with images and time series.
+It can be achieved simply by picking up a data point every $k$ ones, where $k$ is a given reduction factor defining the distance between the sampled points in the original data, possibly aggregating the properties of non-selected point with appropriate functions.
 The same approach cannot be straightforwardly applied to graphs, which lack regularity and a consistent ordering among their constituent data points, i.e., the nodes.
 Therefore, defining a well-formed notion of downsampling for graphs becomes non-trivial.
-The research community has been tackling this issue by a number of approaches, including differentiable clustering of node embeddings~\cite{ying_hierarchical_2018,bianchi_spectral_2020}, graph reductions~\cite{shuman_multiscale_2016,loukas_graph_2019}, and node ranking~\cite{cangea_towards_2018,gao_graph_2019,knyazev_understanding_2019,lee_self-attention_2019,zhang_structure-feature_2020,ranjan_asap_2020,ma_path_2020}.
+The research community has been tackling this issue by a number of approaches, including differentiable clustering of node embeddings~\cite{ying_hierarchical_2018,bianchi_spectral_2020}, graph reductions~\cite{shuman_multiscale_2016,loukas_graph_2019}, and node ranking~\cite{cangea_towards_2018,gao_graph_2019}.
 Notably, approaches like the latter select important nodes in a graph and simply discard the rest without protecting the linked structure of the network, while reduction methods typically focus on preserving structure without accounting for the role or relevance of nodes involved.